 - Black women with breast cancer have a 71% higher risk of death than white women (adjusted for age and stage; J Natl Cancer Inst 2017)

 - Black women have a 39% higher recurrence rate than white women (Phase III TAILORx Trial).

 - Black women under 35 get breast cancer at twice the rate and die at three times the rate as white women (ACS).

 - Approximately 19% of breast cancers diagnosed in Black women are triple-negative breast cancer compared to 9% in white women, and Black women with triple-negative breast cancer have a 28% increased risk of death compared with white women (Oncotarget, 2017).

 There is a dire need for Black Women to participate in clinical research to bring the necessary science to Black breast cancer.
-In order to help growing awareness of racial and gender disparities effectively, we must overcome the huge barrier of mistrust based on the harmful scientific history of exploitation and racism by providing tools that give people of color the confidence that their data will be protected and safe.
+In order to help grow awareness of racial and gender disparities effectively, we must overcome the huge barrier of mistrust based on the harmful scientific history of exploitation and racism by providing tools that give people of color the confidence that their data will be protected and safe.

 AB: Unfortunately, health disparities are not a new topic; Martin Luther King stated in 1966, “Of all the forms of inequality, injustice in health is the most shocking and the most inhuman because it often results in physical death.”
 Fifty-five years later, we are still living with this dangerous inequity, although certain things have brought the topic into sharper focus recently.